-Iterative application of this condition immediately yields a spin traces evaluation algorithm in which the only residue of γ -matrices is the normalization factor tr 1.
+Iterative application of this condition immediately yields a spin traces evaluation algorithm in which the only residue of $\gamma$ -matrices is the normalization factor tr 1.
 However, this simple algorithm is inefficient in the sense that it requires a combinatorially large number of evaluation steps.
-The most efficient algorithm on the market (for any SO(n)) appears to be the one given by Kennedy [187, 81].
-In Kennedy's algorithm, one views the spin trace to be evaluated as a 3n-j coefficient.
-Fierz [121] identities are used to express this 3n-i coefficient in terms of 6-icoefficients (see sect.
-11.3).
+The most efficient algorithm on the market (for any SO(n)) appears to be the one given by Kennedy [185, 81].
+In

+Kennedy's algorithm, one views the spin trace to be evaluated as a 3n-i coefficient.
+Fierz [120] identities are used to express this 3n-i coefficient in terms of 6-i coefficients (see section 11.3).
 Gamma matrices are $[2^{n/2} \times 2^{n/2}]$ in even dimensions, $[2^{(n-1)/2} \times 2^{(n-1)/2}]$ in odd dimensions, and at first sight it is not obvious that a smooth analytic continuation in dimension should be possible for spin traces.
 The reason why the Kennedy algorithm succeeds is that spinors are really not there at all.
 Their only role is to restrict the SO(n) Clebsch-Gordan series to fully antisymmetric reps.
-The corresponding 3 - i and 6 - i coefficients are relatively simple combinatoric numbers, with analytic continuations in terms of gamma functions.
-The case of four spacetime dimensions is special because of the reducibility of SO(4) to $SU(2) \otimes SU(2)$.
-Farrar and Neri [116], who as of April 18, 1983, have computed in excess of 58,149 Feynman diagrams, have used this structure to develop a very efficient method for evaluating SO(4) spinor expressions.
-An older technique, described here in sect.
-11.8, is the Kahane [180] algorithm, which implements diagrammatically the Chisholm [55] identities.
-REDUCE, an algebra manipulation program written by Hearn [161], uses the Kahane algorithm.
-Thörnblad [326] has used $SO(4) \subset SO(5)$ embedding to speedup evaluation of traces for massive fermions.
+The corresponding 3-j and 6-j coefficients are relatively simple combinatoric numbers, with analytic continuations in terms of gamma functions.
+The case of four spacetime dimensions is special because of the reducibility of SO(4) to $SU(2) \otimes SU(2)$ .
+Farrar and Neri [115], who as of April 18, 1983, have computed in excess of 58,149 Feynman diagrams, have used this structure to develop a very efficient method for evaluating SO(4) spinor expressions.
+An older technique, described here in section 11.8, is the Kahane [178] algorithm, which implements diagrammatically the Chisholm [55] identities.
+REDUCE, an algebra manipulation program written by Hearn [159], uses the Kahane algorithm.
+Thörnblad [323] has used $SO(4) \subset SO(5)$ embedding to speedup evaluation of traces for massive fermions.